International keynote speaker / Panellist

 Steve Wiggins, Chief Executive, Payments NZ

-As Chief Executive of Payments NZ and the newly launched Payments NZ API Centre, Steve is responsible for ensuring the New Zealand payments industry remains innovative, progressive, interoperable and self-governing.
+As Chief Executive of Payments NZ and the Payments NZ API Centre, Steve is responsible for ensuring the New Zealand payments industry remains innovative, progressive, interoperable and self-governing.
 He came to the role with extensive experience in senior executive roles through a career spanning more than three decades in industries as diverse as finance, energy, and consultancy services.
 Prior to joining Payments NZ in January 2014, Steve served as General Manager Marketing, Sales and Customer Services with funds management company Gareth Morgan Investments.
 From GM and other leadership roles to founding and running a number of businesses, Steve is experienced in all aspects of business management, marketing and sales, and technology development and transfer.
 He has also had direct senior management experience in a leading payments business responsible for the processing of $3b worth of value per year.
 Steve holds a Bachelor of Commerce and Administration (BCA) from Victoria University of Wellington.